saraheno/hgcal_tile/README.md

   ./LYSim

 ## running
+  interactivly try

+  /tracking/verbose 1
+  /run/beamOn 1

+  at the prompt.

+  ./LYSim -m photontest.mac

-  at the prompt. do the commands in photontest.mac look at Analysis.root
+do the commands in photontest.mac look at Analysis.root